thepatrick/an0042-flasher/README.md

 2. ```./flash-with-retry.sh```

 3. If the script fails more than a few times, unplug & replug the tomu, this seems to help.
 Otherwise, just be patient & it'll likely work eventually.
+You can also use `python3 reset.py` to tell the boot loader to reset.

 [homebrew]: https://brew.sh
 [pyserial]: https://pypi.org/project/pyserial/